|Degrees:||Ph.D. Sociology with a Collaborative Specialization in Political Economy (Carleton University)|

 Policing Slums in Turkey: Crime, Resistance, and the Republic on the Margin [under contract with Edinburgh University Press]

-Dolek, Caglar (forthcoming) “’The law of the city’?: social war, urban warfare, and dispossession on the margin,” to be published in the collective volume: Turkey’s New State in the Making: Transformations in Legality, Economy and Coercion, edited by Bedirhanoglu, P., Dolek, C., Hulagu, F. and Kaygusuz, O. (eds.)
+Dolek, Caglar (2020) “’The law of the city’?: social war, urban warfare, and dispossession on the margin,” to be published in the collective volume: Turkey’s New State in the Making: Transformations in Legality, Economy and Coercion, edited by Bedirhanoglu, P., Dolek, C., Hulagu, F. and Kaygusuz, O. (eds.)
 ZED Books, 276-294.

 Dolek, Caglar & George S. Rigakos (2020) “Private Security Work in Turkey: A Case Study of Precarity, Militarism and Alienation,” Critical Sociology, 46(1): 119-140.